mbenfriha/ying-yang-react/README.md

 ### Why i need this ?

-Boilerplate are opiniated and they have ton of possibility.
+Boilerplate are ***opiniated*** and they have ton of possibility.

-You need Ying Yang React if you want to make fast project with simple configuration.
+Boilerplate are used to simplify build-process and focus on project instead of architecture.

 If you disallow regular object-oriented programming with class and want to use more functional and pure functions, you're in right place.

 Otherwise, you may probably need to use regular React boilerplate or make your one.

+You ***never*** need boilerplate to use React, an HTML file with <script> tag can do it alone.

 ### I can't use class and this, what the hell ?